 You have three options here to take advantage of this AdSense revenue sharing mechanism.

 Option 1 – Create a New Site

-Leave the Weebly site displaying your ads as it is and create a new site with another free website builder tools or with WordPress.
-Display your AdSense ads using HTML embed code on your new site.
-This way you can generate 100% revenue from your new site and 50% revenue from your existing Weebly site.
+Leave the Weebly site (or any other platform) displaying your ads as it is and create a new site with another free website builder tools or with WordPress.
+Display your AdSense ads using HTML embed code in your new site.
+This way you can generate 100% revenue from your new site and 50% (or whatever) revenue from your existing Weebly site.

 If you do not have niche content to create another new site from scratch and bring in traffic, its a good idea to delete your Weebly site and create the same site with another web hosting company like SiteGround or Bluehost.
 On your new site, you can display AdSense ads by inserting the ad code.